cardano-foundation/hal/docs/crypto/journal.md

 <summary>Month 3 - November 2025</summary>

 ### 3 Nov 2025
-- Implementing ECDSA from scratch using SageMath
+- Implementing ECDSA from scratch using SageMath - part 1
 - Week#5 ZK bootcamp (mult/add of BN128 in solidity and understanding zk problem from computational point of view)

 ### 4 Nov 2025
-- Implement
+- Implementing ECDSA from scratch using SageMath - part 2

+### 6 Nov 2025
+- Week#5 ZK bootcamp office hours
+- pen and pencil exercises for Week#5

+### 10 Nov 2025
+- Week#6 ZK bootcamp (the fundamentals of pairing concept)

+### 12 Nov 2025
+- practicing pairing calculations (solving xy=NUM, and xyz=NUM, ....)

+### 13 Nov 2025
+- Week#6 ZK bootcamp office hours (practical exercices for pairing, why it is relevant for Groth16 plus Python <-> solidity compatibility)
+- reading more about polynomial groups

 </details>